Breathe Easy (film)

-Breathe Easy (Дышите свободно) is a 2022 Russian romantic drama film directed by Sergei Bodrov.
+Breathe Easy (Дышите свободно) is a 2022 Russian romantic drama film directed by Sergei Bodrov, who is also the film's writer and producer.
 It was theatrically released on May 12, 2022.

 Plot

 The film is about a man named Ilya who stutters and decides to enroll in Dr. Cherkasova's course in the hope that she will help him.
 As a result, he finds new friends and a girlfriend.

 Cast

 Production

 Sergei Bodrov wanted to make a movie about the fight against stuttering back in the 90s, but several times he postponed the implementation of this idea.

-The production of the picture was carried out by the CTB Film Company, headed by the head of the company, Sergei Selyanov.
+The production of the picture was carried out by the CTB Film Company, headed by Sergei Selyanov.

 The project was developed with the support of the Ministry of Culture of the Russian Federation.